p3drosola/Backbone.VirtualCollection/README.md

 ```

 #### Unbinding
-The virtual collection will keep listening to it's parent collection until you call `stopListening`.
+The virtual collection will keep listening to its parent collection until you call `stopListening`.

-You can use the helper function `virtual_collection.closeWith` to tell the collection to stopListening when a marionette view is closed.
+You can use the helper function `virtual_collection.closeWith` to tell the collection to stopListening when a Marionette view is closed.

 ```js
 var virtual_collection = new Backbone.VirtualCollection(collection, {filter: {foo: 'bar'}});